Dear Students and Parents.

 We do that so parents can come in after work and get help with our career counselor.
-Also you can call and set up and appointment with Ms. Troianos.
+Also you can call and set up and appointment with Mrs Doran.

 PSAT for Juniors

-Capital High will be hosting the PSAT Test October 11th at the Civic Center and students will sign up through the book keeper between September 18th to October 6th.
-We should know the cost soon, typically its in the 10 to 15 range.
+Capital High will be hosting the PSAT Test October 10th at the Civic Center and students will sign up through the book keeper between September 17th to October 5th.
+The cost should be $16.
 The PSAT is a practice SAT exam that also is a qualifying exam for the National Merit Scholarship Program.
 For more info on the PSAT please go to: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10

 ACT for Juniors